twrightsman/GRZ_QC_Workflow/README.md

     --submission_basepath "${submission_basepath}"
 ```

-Depending on the resouces on your machine and your task, it is recommanded to create and and run with your own config file, see [estimated resource requirements for WGS](#estimated-resource-requirements) and [nextflow documentation](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).
+Depending on the resouces on your machine and your task, it is recommended to create and and run with your own config file, see [estimated resource requirements for WGS](#estimated-resource-requirements) and [nextflow documentation](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).

 ## Prepare reference files